 Jockey’s Ridge State Park in The Outer Banks is home to the tallest set of natural sand dunes on the East Coast.
-This wonderful landmark was once in danger of being destroyed, but thankfully, we can all enjoy it today.
+This wonderful landmark was once in danger of being destroyed, but thankfully, we can all enjoy it today and keep it on our NC Bucket Lists.

 This is seriously a unique place and one of the finest that you’ll find on the North Carolina coast.
 There are a few things you should know, along with some tidbits that we throw in, and of course, our own personal experiences that we’ll share with you right now!